INTRODUCTION

 Tyre and Sidon

 Tyre and Sidon are 20 miles apart and are now in Lebanon, north of Galilee.
-The inhabitants of Sidon must be the descendants of Sidon who was the firstborn son of Canaan, the grandson of Noah (Genesis 10:15).
+The inhabitants of Sidon must be the descendants of Sidon who was the firstborn son of Canaan, the grandson of Noah (Gen 10:15).
 Now the city is in Lebanon and known as Saida in Arabic, meaning “fishing.”
-Sidon was the northern border of the ancient Canaanites (Genesis 10:19).
+Sidon was the northern border of the ancient Canaanites (Gen 10:19).
+Tyre is 20 miles south of Sidon on a rock island at the east coast of the Mediterranean Sea.
+The name Tyre came from the Semitic word “Sister” meaning rock.

 (22) Now a Canaanite woman came from that area and began to cry out, “Lord, Son of David, have pity on me!
-My daughter is greatly tormented by a demon.”
+My daughter is greatly tormented by a demon”

 Behold